-If you wish to apply for certain options relating to water quality, you will also need to prepare a Diffuse Pollution Steading Assessment - see below.
+If you wish to apply for certain options relating to water quality, you must also prepare a diffuse pollution steading assessment - see below.

 Funding is available to help you to complete the Farm Environment Assessment.

 Farm Environment Assessment

 The purpose of the assessment is to identify opportunities for beneficial environmental management through a review of all the main habitats and species on the farm.